wpsharks/ezphp/ezphp/readme.txt

 == Description ==

-This plugin is VERY simple.
-There are only two configurable option.
+This plugin is VERY simple; only two configurable option.
 You can define these PHP constants inside your `/wp-config.php` file (optional).

 	define('EZPHP_INCLUDED_POST_TYPES', '');
 	// Comma-delimited list of Post Types to include (excluding all others).